jorgecarleitao/arrow2/README.md

 ## Maintenance Status

-NOTE: as of May 2023, this crate has very limited maintenance capacity due to a lack of active maintainers.
-Thus it is unclear how quickly PRs will be reviewed, bugs fixed, or releases to crates.io made.
+NOTE: as of May 2023, this crate has very limited maintenance capacity.
+It may take significant time for PRs to be reviewed, bugs fixed, or releases made to crates.io.
 Please see [arrow-rs](https://crates.io/crates/arrow) for a crate with more maintenance bandwidth and [#1429](https://github.com/jorgecarleitao/arrow2/issues/1429) for more details or to discuss the future this crate.